 DEVELOPING OUR MENU WITH THE FARMHOUSE AT VERITAS

 If you’re having a dinner party wedding, it’s no surprise that the focus is on the food.
 We chose our venue based, in large part, on the rave reviews we’d heard about the food.
 We visited the Farmhouse at Veritas on our way out to the Greenbrier in fall of 2017, and booked it immediately, so we didn’t even have a chance to try the food.
 We just trusted it would live up to the hype – it was a gamble that worked out!

 To develop our menu, I spent a year, literally, taking screenshots every Monday when the Farmhouse’s menu for the week was released.
 I wanted to have an idea of every dish and flavor in their itinerary, so that when we began discussions about our wedding menu, I could go in fully informed.
 I ended up making a spreadsheet of the dishes for each course that appealed to us, sent them to the coordinator at the Farmhouse, and she worked with the chef to develop a wintery four-course menu.
 Two months before the wedding we went out to the Farmhouse for dinner, they tailored the menu that evening to our tentative selections, and we tweaked it for the big day.
 The menu below is what we landed on (I still dream about that soup!):

 7 Hills Strip Steak, Mashed Potatoes,

-Typically, the Farmhouse does a dessert course as the fourth course, but we chose to bypass sweets in lieu of a wedding cake.
-Our wedding cake will get an entire post dedicated to it, so stay tuned for that.
+Typically, the Farmhouse does a dessert course as the fourth course, but we chose to bypass sweets in lieu of a wedding cake from my favorite bakery in Richmond, Ukrop’s, which I DIY’d a bit with chocolate almond pinecones.